-The main idea behind the development of the above distributed algorithms is to relate it to the inexact accelerated gradient descent \citep{devolder2014first} by taking average of the local variables over all $i=1,...,m$.
+The main idea behind the development of the above accelerated algorithms is to relate it to the inexact accelerated gradient descent \citep{devolder2014first} by taking average of the local variables over all $i=1,...,m$.
 See Section \ref{sec:proof1} for the details.
-Table \ref{table-comp} lists the state-of-the-art complexities of gradient tracking and its accelerated variant.
+Tables \ref{table-comp} and \ref{table-comp2} list the complexities of gradient tracking and its accelerated variant.